 Even before then, automated LSVs like the Navia can be put to work in settings like retirement communities and industrial and university campuses.
 And if low-speed road networks are provided in suburban neighbourhoods, these vehicles could also provide "first and last mile" access to and from public transit routes.
 But it’s important to put automated LSV applications in context.
 In particular, automation can give significant mobility benefits when applied to buses.
 Partial automation in buses can boost safety and enable incremental but valuable increases in speed and reliability.
 Major benefits would come with truly driverless buses that run on protected busways: labour costs would plummet and transit agencies could run buses at much higher frequencies.
 These applications are possible with current technology.
 And while low-speed automated vehicles would be a useful addition to the urban mobility menu, it will take thoughtful planning to ensure they aren’t simply a high-tech, expensive way to move people who could just as well have moved themselves on foot or on bike.

-Antonio Loro is an urban planner with a special interest in transportation innovations.
-In his graduate research at McGill University, he investigated the potential impacts of emerging vehicle automation technologies.
-His research was supported by TransLink in Vancouver and Metrolinx in Toronto.
+Antonio Loro is an urban planner with a particular interest in transportation innovations.
+In research conducted for TransLink and Metrolinx, he investigated the potential impacts of vehicle automation technologies.
 The views expressed in this article are those of the author and do not necessarily represent the views of, and should not be attributed to, TransLink or Metrolinx.